-2.2.4.10 SAOZ balloon flights
+2.2.3.10 SAOZ balloon flights

 The SAOZ (PIs: J-P. Pommereau, F. Goutail, CNRS-SA) is a UV-visible spectrometer that measures in the wavelength region between 300-600 nm.
-During SOLVE-THESEO 2000 6 flights were made inside the vortex and 2 flights outside.
+During SOLVE-THESEO 2000 there were 6 flights made inside the vortex and 2 flights made outside the vortex.
 The basic SAOZ provides O3, NO2 and OCIO vertical profiles.
-A UV-enhanced version, SAOZ-BrO, provided BrO and OCIO vertical profiles on 3 flights inside the vortex, and on all flights outside vortex.
-One flight inside the vortex was made in parallel with a HALOZ flight to allow a comparison with the ClO/BrO resonance-fluorescence instrument.
-In addition, tracer profiles were measured on all flights with either the DESCARTES (PIs: H. Nilsson, IR; and F. Danis, Univ. of Cambridge) or DIRAC (PI: A. Robinson, Univ. of Cambridge) instruments or the methane TDL instrument (PIs: R. Jones, Univ.
-Cambridge; and P. Woods, NPL).
+A refined version, SAOZ-BrO, provided BrO and OCIO vertical profiles on 3 flights inside the vortex, and on all flights outside vortex.
+One flight inside the vortex was made in parallel with a HALOZ flight, to allow a comparison with the ClO/BrO resonance-fluorescence instrument.
+In addition, tracer profiles were measured on all flights with either the DESCARTES or DIRAC instruments or the methane TDL instrument (Pis: R.Jones, Univ Cambridge and P. Woods, NPL).
 In total, DESCARTES made 11 flights during this winter, ten in conjunction with other instruments (OMS remote; HALOZ; OMS in situ; SAOZ) and one solo flight in early winter (November 11 1999).
 DIRAC made four flights in conjunction with other instruments (three with HALOZ and one with OMS in situ).
-These flights with the OMS gondola were made so that measurement comparisons can be made.
+These flights with the OMS gondola were made so that measurements comparisons can be made.

-2.2.5.
-Ozone sonde stations
+2.2.4.
+Ozone sondes